ThomasFabula/KabelNewMedia/README.md

 Geschäftsbereiche der Kabel New Media, Gesellschaft für computergestütze Kommunikation mbH sowie zur Erweiterung bestehender oder zum Aufbau neuer Geschäftsbereiche weitere Tochtergesellschaften gründen oder erwerben

+### Business purpose (EN)
+Strategic consulting, concept development, design, and implementation of interactive computer-based communication systems, as well as related services and commercial transactions.
+Activities requiring a license are excluded.
+The company conducts its operating business through its wholly owned subsidiary Kabel New Media, Gesellschaft für computergestützte Kommunikation mbH, or through future additional subsidiaries.
+It may establish or acquire additional subsidiaries for the purpose of spinning off existing business areas of Kabel New Media, Gesellschaft für computergestützte Kommunikation mbH, as well as for the purpose of expanding existing business areas or establishing new ones.

 ## Short history
 Kabel New Media AG, based in Hamburg, was a well-known German Dorcom full-service agency led by Peter Kabel,